-The intent of the prize is to draw public attention to military history not only as an important staple of education in the areas of international relations, diplomacy, and conflict studies, but also as a subject in which any educated citizen should be interested.
+The intent of the $50,000 prize, which is jointly administered by the Harry Frank Guggenheim Foundation and the New-York Historical Society, is to draw public attention to military history not only as an important staple of education in the areas of international relations, diplomacy, and conflict studies, but also as a subject in which any educated citizen should be interested.
 The study of steps to war, the conduct of military campaigns, and diplomatic responses to war can play an essential role in the quest for a more peaceable future.

 - Andrew Roberts, Ph.D., historian and journalist (Chair)

-- Charles F. Brower IV, Ph.D., Brigadier General, USA, Ret.; Henry King Burgwyn Professor of Military History, Virginia Military Institute
+- Charles F. Brower IV, Ph.D., Brigadier General, USA, Retd; Henry King Burgwyn Professor of Military History, Virginia Military Institute

 - Josiah Bunting III, President of the Harry Frank Guggenheim Foundation; Recording Secretary to the Committee

-Publishers must submit 10 copies of each book for consideration, accompanied by an entry fee of $50 (or 30 British pounds) and a completed submission form, which can be downloaded here:
+Publishers must submit 8 copies of each book for consideration, accompanied by a completed submission form, which can be downloaded here:

 The books, along with the submission form, should be shipped to: